Last updated July 2, 2021

 If you have a second citizenship, you get the benefits of living in both countries.
 You can send your kids to school where you want.
 You can live, work, and do business without restriction in either country.

 And, if that second citizenship is somewhere like the European Union, those benefits and opportunities could expand to a whole block of different countries.

-If at any point one of those citizenships starts causing you problems, you have the right to either exit the country and leave it behind, or even give up that first citizenship.
+Plus, if there’s any point at which citizenship starts to cause you problems, you have the right to either exit the country and leave it behind or give up your primary citizenship.

-Renouncing citizenship isn’t a decision to be taken lightly, I understand that most people don’t want to leave their home country.
-They want to remain a citizen of the country in which they were born.
-That’s all fine.
+However, renouncing citizenship isn’t a decision to be taken lightly.
+I understand that most people don’t want to leave their home country.
+They want to remain a citizen of the country in which they were born and that’s all fine.

-But, if you’re a successful person, you owe it to yourself to have an insurance policy for your citizenship that will protect you in the future.
+But, if you’re a successful person, you owe it to yourself to have a citizenship insurance policy to protect yourself in the future.
 There’s no reason it should be different from any other important asset in your life.

-There are ways to get started inexpensively.
+And there are affordable ways to get started.
 There are also more expensive ways to speed things along.
-However you end up getting it done, the important thing is that you are prepared and protected when you have a citizenship insurance plan.
+No matter how you end up getting it done, the important thing is that you are prepared and protected when you have a citizenship insurance plan in place.